 - 1. This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

 - Equality Act 2010

 - Human Rights Act 1998

 - School Standards and Framework Act 1998

 - DfE (2021) 'School Admissions Code'

 - DfE (2022) 'School Admission Appeals Code'

-- DfE (2018) 'Promoting the education of looked after children and previously looked after children'

 - 2. This policy operates in conjunction with the following Trust policies:

 - Data Protection Policy